 While connective tissue is present around the portal canals, the interlobular quantity is very small in humans.
 This can make routine histological visualizations of the classic lobule difficult.

 While the classic lobule view focuses on the blood supply and hepatic mass arrangement, the portal lobule view underlines the exocrine function of the liver i.e. bile secretion.
 In this case, each functional unit is a triangle, having a central axis through a portal field and the imaginary vertices through the three different but closest portal canals surrounding it.
 The area covered by the triangle represents the hepatic regions that secrete bile into the same bile duct.

 The focus of this description is the perfusion, metabolism and pathology of hepatocytes, providing a more accurate description of the physiology of the liver.
 A liver acinus functional unit is in the shape of an oval.
 The short axis is represented by a shared border between two adjacent lobules together with the portal canals.
 The long axis is an imaginary line between two adjacent central veins.

-Each liver acinus can be divided into three zones:
+Each half of the liver acinus can be divided into three zones:

 - Zone 1 - It is the one closest to the short axis, hence to the portal canals and supply of arterial blood.
 The hepatocytes in zone 1 receive the highest amount of oxygen.

 - Zone 2 - It is the one located between zones 1 and 3.

 - Zone 3 - It is the one furthest from the short axis but closest to the central vein, hence the hepatocytes receive the least amount of oxygen.